See more photos and details from Vilma’s remodel on her blog.

 Different manufacturers have also created advanced specialty finishes for their toilets.
 To keep you bathroom clean, you may want to select an antimicrobial glaze that actively kills germs that try to grow on your toilet or a glaze that prevents mold and debris from sticking.

-One Piece vs Two Piece
+Choose Between One Piece or Two Piece

 Two piece toilets are the most common in America because they are less expensive and easier to install, which saves you additional money.
 But, a one piece toilet may be right for you if you have an eye for style.
 They do have a much sleeker modern look.
 One piece toilets are also easier to clean and more durable since there are fewer parts that can potentially leak or break.

-Skirted vs Non-Skirted
+Choose Between Skirted or Non-Skirted

 Most toilet models come with options for a full skirt or an exposed trapway.
 This decision is really up to you – it’s just a personal preference on the look you like best.
 Skirted toilets tend to be easier to keep clean since there are fewer bends to collect dust and debris.